PeacePeters/SUSE-Cloud-Native-Foundation-Scholarship/notes/intro-cloud-native-fundamentals/notes.md

 ### CNCF and Cloud-Native Tooling

 With the use of containers came the need for tools that can manage containers at scale.
 Examples are of such tools are Docker Swaem, Apache Mesos & Kubernetes.
-However, Kubernetes took the lead in defining how containerized workloads should be deployed, managed, and deployed.
+However, Kubernetes took the lead in defining how containerized workloads should be deployed, managed, and configured.

+> Kubernete is a container orchestrator that automates the configuration, management, and scalability of an application.

 Facts about Kubernetes
 + Derived form Google's Borg - an open-source container orchestrator